 Looking for Crappie: Where can you find them?

 One of the most critical steps in catching crappie is finding them.
 Crappie move around throughout the year as the spawning season comes and goes and as water temperatures fluctuate.
 They also have some key habitat requirements that remain constant.

 Crappie Tend to Love Structures: Underwater structures like weed beds, rock piles, fallen sunken trees, and dock pilings are places where crappie spend most of their time.
 They either hovering above, around, or under their favorite areas.
 For crappie, structure provides safety from predatory birds and larger fish like northern pike.
 It also offers a reliable source of food such as smaller bait fish that seek out structure for similar reasons.

-Crappie also like Deeper Waters: Unless it’s spawning season, crappie favor deeper water, generally 10 to 15 feet deep.
+Crappie also like Deeper Waters: Unless it’s spawning season, crappie favor deeper water making them harder to find, generally 10 to 15 feet deep.
 Deep water maintains a more consistent temperature than shallow water, which in turn means more stable living conditions.

 While crappie prefer deeper water, they don’t go straight to the bottom, which can make locating a school of fish somewhat challenging.
 Rather, they hang suspended at various depths in the water column.
 Fishing tactics and strategy come into play here, and most anglers use electronic fish finders to make finding schools of crappie easier.

 The Different Types of Rod Choices for Catching Crappie:

 You don’t need fancy or expensive gear to catch crappie.
 Since crappie aren’t the largest or toughest fighting fish you’ll encounter, just about any fishing rod setup will work.
 You’ll want to avoid fly fishing rods and stick to Carbon Fiber or bamboo, and usually keep the weight on the lighter side.
 Here’s an overview of the rods best suited for crappie fishing.